Key takeaways

 Be careful how much you borrow

-In addition, a project budget will also help you to plan for the complete cost of your renovation.
+In addition, a project budget will help you plan for the complete cost of your renovation.
 This can make qualifying for the amount you need easier — or determine if saving up is the better route.